evandwight/modernexcel/README.md

 * Use names not references

-> You can define names so instead of writing B1 you can write TAX_RATE.
-This transforms your formulas from:
+>  Transform your formulas from:
 >
 > ```= B1 * B2```
 >